natcap/invest.users-guide/source/invest_api.rst

 Introduction
 ============

-While there is a user interface for all the InVEST models, we also provide a Python application programming interface (API) for it.
-This includes the main entry points for the InVEST ecosystem service models, and our underlying high performance geoprocessing and routing pipeline.
-At the moment the documentation is limited, but we do support the installation of the API standalone through our Bitbucket Wiki site: https://bitbucket.org/natcap/invest-natcap.invest-3/wiki/Scripting%20InVEST%20on%20Windows
+While there is a user interface for all the InVEST models, we also provide a python application programming interface (API) for more advanced usage of the models.
+Full documentation for the ``natcap.invest`` python package is available here: http://invest.readthedocs.io/en/latest/

+Additionally, our core geoprocessing routines have been open sourced as a separate python package, ``pygeoprocessing``.
+Documentation for ``pygeoprocessing`` is available here: http://pythonhosted.org/pygeoprocessing/

 This documentation will be updated in more detail in the future.
 Programming support is also available on our user forums: http://forums.naturalcapitalproject.org/.